-My Receipts & Payments Account for the period from 6 August 2019 to 5 August 2021 is attached.
+My Receipts & Payments Account for the period from 6 August 2021 to 5 August 2022 and for the period from 6 August 2019 to 5 August 2022 is attached.
 All amounts are shown net of VAT.
 I have reconciled the account against the financial records that I am required to maintain.